docker/compose/CONTRIBUTING.md

 Check that [our issue database](https://github.com/docker/compose/labels/Docker%20Compose%20V2) doesn't already include that problem or suggestion before submitting an issue.
-If you find a match, you can use the "subscribe" button to get notified on updates.
+If you find a match, you can use the "subscribe" button to get notified of updates.
 Do *not* leave random "+1" or "I have this too" comments, as they only clutter the discussion, and don't help to resolve it.
-However, if you have ways to reproduce the issue or have additional information that may help resolving the issue, please leave a comment.
+However, if you have ways to reproduce the issue or have additional information that may help resolve the issue, please leave a comment.

 When reporting issues, always include: